-Delegation Action Comments 16.1.1 - Determination of various Amendments to condition 5.
-Council rescinded the City's Policy 2.2.1 - Directional Signs at its meeting on 25 June 2019.
-Removing this portion of the delegation helps prevent confusion regarding whether the restriction applies to directional signs on private land (e.g., 'Parking →' signs). applications for development approval under the City's Local Amendments to condition 7.
-Due to recent changes of definitions within the planning framework, this change ensures the delegation continues to apply to all building types, not just dwellings.
-The Residential Design Codes were amended in April 2024 to revise the definition of 'external fixtures,' aligning it with the definition of 'utilities.'
-This revision limits the Planning Scheme reference to dwellings only.
-The updated definitions mean that the current delegation no longer applies to commercial developments.
+Delegation Action Comments nt approval under the City's Local Planning Scheme The Residential Design Codes were amended in April 2024 to revise the definition of 'external fixtures,' aligning it with the definition of 'utilities.'
+This revision limits the reference to dwellings only.
+Contentie The updated definitions mean that the current delegation no longer applies to commercial developments.
 To address this, the proposed revision to sub-delegation '7a' adopts the R Codes' definition of 'utilities' but expands its application to all building types, not just dwellings.
 This change clarifies the intent of the delegation, ensuring that it covers both residential and non-residential heritage development sites, such as the installation of an air conditioner on a heritage-listed shop, providing consistency across different building classifications.
-Amendments to condition 8.
+Amendmen ts to condition 8.
 The inclusion of billboard signage is already covered under Condition 5 of the delegation, which stipulates that all billboard signage requires Council determination.
-Amendments to condition 11.
 Directional signage, as noted in the comment for Condition 5, should be removed.
-The Residential Design Codes were amended in April 2024 to include revised deemed-to-comply provisions for visitor car parking.
-The previous version of the R Codes required visitor parking for proposals involving more than three grouped or multiple dwellings.
+Amendmen ts to condition The Residential Design Codes were amended in April 2024 to include revised deemed-to-comply provisions for visitor car parking.
+11. The previous version of the R Codes required visitor parking for proposals involving more than three grouped or multiple dwellings.
 Under the updated provisions, visitor parking requirements now only apply to proposals involving more than four grouped or multiple dwellings that are accessed via a common access way.

-Amendments to condition 12. works on City-ov making while ma wned or managed la aintaining appropriat nd.
-This seeks to enhance the efficiency of decision- This change expands Administration's delegation to determine low-impact development works on City-owned or managed land.
+Amendmen ts to condition 12.
+This change expands Administration's delegation to determine low-impact development works on City-owned or managed land.
 This seeks to enhance the efficiency of decision-making while maintaining appropriate Council oversight for larger or more complex proposals on City owned and managed land.
 The conditions outlined in sub-point e) align with the existing exemptions for 'Minor Works' on zoned land within the City, as set out in the Planning Exemption Policy (see extract below).
 Minor wording refinements have been made to improve clarity and eliminate any ambiguity in the delegation as compared to the wording below.
 Minor Works All zoned land under the Scheme.
-1. The works are not located in a heritage-protected place; and 2.
+1. The works are not located in a heritage-protected place; 2.
 The works: a.
-Are not directly visible from a primary or secondary street; b.
+Are not directly visible from a primary or secondary s b.
 Have an area of no more than 30 square metres; c.
-Have a total height of no more than 3.5 metres above natural ground level; and d.
-Have a floor level no more than 0.5 metres above natural ground level.
-Have minimamenity.
-Align with the Ensure a basintegrity of C nal impact on the sur ne intended function alance between facil City-managed space itating necessary improvements and preserving the Works' on zoned extract below).
-Meliminate any and Minor Works The expanded sthat: Have minimal amenity.
-Align with the Ensure a basintegrity of Compresented to Compresent Works' on zoned land within the City extract below).
-Minor wording refine eliminate any ambiguity in the delegation.
-Minor Works All zoned land under the Scheme.
-The expanded scope is intentionally that: Have minimal impact on the sur amenity.
-Align with the intended function.
-Ensure a balance between facili integrity of City-managed space.
-This delegation change would be ap
+Have a total height of no more than 3.5 metres a ground level; and d.
+Have a floor level no more than 0.5 metres above n level.
+The expanded scope is intentionally narrow and applies only to structures and works that: Have minimal impact on the surrounding environment, heritage values, and public amenity.
+Align with the intended function and approved use of the land.
+Ensure a balance between facilitating necessary improvements and preserving the integrity of City-managed spaces.
+This delegation change would be applicable to minor works proposals such as the one presented to Council in October 2024 for No. 10 Farmer Street,